plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 * specify that you want to generate a rooted tree by typing 2
 * specify 20 species
-* specify 1 tree and a random number seed of _your_ choosing
+* specify 1 tree and a random number seed of _your_ choosing (separate these two positive whole numbers with a space)
 * specify 1 to answer yes to the question about wanting branch lengths
-* specify 2.6 for the birth rate, 0.0 for the death rate, 1.0 for the sampling fraction, and 1.0 for the tree height
+* specify 2.6 for the birth rate, 0.0 for the death rate, 1.0 for the sampling fraction, and 1.0 for the tree height (separate these numbers with at least one space; e.g. "2.6 0.0 1.0 1.0"
 * press 0 to quit

 One thing to note before we continue.
 PAML's evolver program scales the tree to have height equal to the specified mutation rate (1.0, the last number we specified above).
 Normally pure birth trees would have different heights because of stochastic variation, but apparently this is only possible in evolver by editing the source code and making your own _ad hoc_ version.
 I've done the next best thing, which is set the birth rate to the value (2.6) that yields a tree having _expected_ height 1.0.